-Completing a superintendent certificate program should prepare educators for the duties of a superintendent position.
-The coursework of this type of certificate program generally includes advanced classes in administration, school business, staffing and school law.
+Completing a superintendent certification program should prepare educators for the duties of a superintendent position.
+The coursework of this type of certification program generally includes advanced classes in administration, school business, staffing and school law.
 The programs also include internships or practicums designed to give candidates valuable experience in leadership at the school-district level.

-Candidates for the superintendent certificate must also successfully complete the Texas Examination of Educator Standards (TExES) Superintendent Test.
+Candidates for the superintendent certification must also successfully complete the Texas Examination of Educator Standards (TExES) Superintendent Test.
 This exam covers three domains: leadership of the educational community, instructional leadership and administrative leadership.

 Have a question or concern about this article?
 Please contact us.